CLAI-UdA/deepsat-experiments/README.md

 Experiments related to the DeepSAT project.

 # Project Structure
-The repositoey in organized into modules and folders that separate the core logic, experimental tools, datasets, and trained models.
+The repository in organized into modules and folders that separate the core logic, experimental tools, datasets, and trained models.

 ## `theorem_prover_core/` - Core Logic and Proof Search Modules